borgeswbo/AR-Zoo/README.md

 ## Future Features (Planned)

-- [ ] Add AR scene for other endangered species that are difficult to observe in their natural habitat
+- [ ] Add other endangered species that are difficult to observe in their natural habitat AR scenes
 - [ ] QR code-triggered exhibits for physical museum locations
 - [ ] Audio narration and interactive info hotspots
 - [ ] Language toggle (Portuguese/English)